 - Open up your calendar or diary and make an appointment with yourself to do it.

-You may find this post useful: ‘Tips to boost your confidence – stop dreaming and start doing’, and if your goals need updating, this post may be useful: ‘Improve your appraisals with one small word’
+You may find these posts useful: 6 steps to silence your inner critic ‘Tips to boost your confidence – stop dreaming and start doing’,

 Just so you know…if you share this post in its entirety, it’s very much appreciated.